 Everything we said about blackberries (see above) applies to raspberries as well.
 The only thing we’ll add is a recommendation to try different cultivars and species of raspberries to see which ones you like best and which ones grow best in your area.

-We grow red, golden, and black raspberries (the native black Rubus occidentalis) and love them equally for their subtle yet unique flavor differences.
+We grow ever-bearing red, ever-bearing golden, and black raspberries (the native black Rubus occidentalis) and love them all equally for their subtle yet unique flavor differences.
 This diversity also helps us have a long raspberry season.

 Difficulty level: 4

 Highbush blueberries are another popular fruit species native to the eastern US.
 They’re also relatively easy to grow organically.